 Roast Day Shipping Explained

-So we talked about how we're able to keep the batches small enough to allow our customers to request a roast date, but I want to talk a little bit about our daily process.
+So we talked about how we're able to keep the batches small enough to allow our customers to request a roast date, but I want to speak a little bit about our daily process.

 As I said above, we never roast a bag of coffee until after it is ordered.
-So each morning we run a 'picklist' report of all of the coffees that are scheduled to roast that day.
-This typically happens around 7am and at that point, we tag those orders to ship and anything that comes in after that gets pushed to the next day.
+So each morning we run a 'pick list' report of all of the coffees that are scheduled to roast that day.
+This typically happens around 7 am and at that point, we tag those orders to ship and anything that comes in after that gets pushed to the next day.
 We then plan our batches and start roasting.
 We'll finish making and stamping the bags, fill them with the coffee that we just roasted, package, and ship.
 If there is extra coffee, we take it home and drink it or and yes this heartbreaking thing happens, we throw it out.
-This is why we are super careful about batch size, because no one wants these precious beans in the trash.
+This is why we are super careful about batch size because no one wants these precious beans in the trash.

 If an order is placed about noon on a Saturday, it doesn't make Saturday's batches.
 USPS doesn't ship on Sundays, so we take a day off each week.
-Then we take Saturday afternoon through Sunday nights orders and ship those on Mondays (those are always crazy days in the shop).
+Then we take Saturday afternoon through Sunday nights orders and send those on Mondays (those are always crazy days in the shop).
 We would roast and ship that order probably around noon on Monday.
 That means that the coffee would likely be delivered on Wednesday and the customer would drink it on Thursday (5 days after they placed the order).
-But it will be perfectly in that sweet spot of 48-72hrs after roast.
+But it will be perfect in that sweet spot of 48-72hrs after roast.
 Process design perfection!

-We know this process and delay requires some patience and goes against the Amazon prime same day delivery world, but we believe it's worth every second to get some of the best fresh roasted coffee out there!
+We know this process and delay requires some patience and goes against the Amazon Prime same day delivery world, but we believe it's worth every second to get some of the best fresh roasted coffee out there!

 Leave a comment